meteor/meteor/content/collections.md

   5. EG: Denormalization patterns
     1. Define your denormalizer in a different file
     2. Hook the denormalizer in various `insert/update/remove` functions
-4. Custom mutators
-  1. In a public API it's best to be *less* general rather than *more* general (see security article)
-  2. Your methods are your public API.
-  3. So write a `bar.addFoo` mutator rather than allowing `bar.update` to add `foo`.
-  4. Using the `Method` pattern to wrap a mutator in a public API of the same name.
-    1. Reference to Dave Weldon's post on the subject / see also Form chapter.
 4. Designing your data schema
   1. "Impure" mongo -- i.e. things that Meteor will force you to do that you might not have done otherwise
     - Avoid subdocuments and large changing properties